Modeling Adversaries in a Logic for Security Protocol Analysis: A Logic for Security Properties

 To illustrate some of the issues involved, consider an authentication protocol such as the Needham-Schroeder-Lowe protocol \cite{r:lowe95}.
 A simplified version of the protocol is characterized by the following message exchange between two agents $A$ and $B$:

 An authentication property of this protocol can be expressed informally as follows: under suitable assumptions on the keys known to the adversary and the fact that $B$ is running his part of the protocol, $A$ knows that $n_A$ and $n_B$ are kept confidential between her and $B$.\footnote{It may be more reasonable to talk about {\em belief\/} rather than {\em knowledge\/} that $n_A$ and $n_B$ are kept confidential.
 For simplicity, we talk about knowledge in this paper.
-Since most representations of belief suffer from logical omniscience, what we say applies to belief as well as knowledge.} >From this, she knows that she is interacting with $B$, because she has received a message containing $n_A$, which only $B$ could have produced.
+Since most representations of belief suffer from logical omniscience, what we say applies to belief as well as knowledge.} From this, she knows that she is interacting with $B$, because she has received a message containing $n_A$, which only $B$ could have produced.
 Similarly, $A$ also knows that when $B$ receives her message, $B$ will know that he is interacting with $A$, because only $A$ knows the nonce $n_B$ which is part of the last message.
 Similar reasoning can be applied to $B$.
 This argument relies on the confidentiality of the nonces $n_a$ and $n_b$.
-Using knowledge, this is simply the fact that no agents other than $A$ and $B$ know $\sees_i(n_A)$ or $\sees_i(n_B)$.
+It is tempting to capture this fact by stating that no agent $i$ other than $A$ and $B$ knows $\sees_i(n_A)$ or $\sees_i(n_B)$.
+(We must write this as $K_i\sees_i(n_A)$ or $K_i\sees_i(n_B)$ because we cannot express directly the idea of knowing a message---an agent can only know if they have received a message, or if a message is a possible component of a message they have received.)

-The fact that the implicit knowledge operator suffers from logical omniscience is particularly relevant here.
-At every point where an adversary $i$ intercepts a message $\encr{n_A,n_B,B}{k_A}$, $K_i\sees_i(n_A)$ is true (since $n_A\sqsubseteq\encr{n_A,n_B,B}{k_A}$), and hence the adversary knows that he has seen the nonce $n_A$, irrespective of whether he knows the decryption key corresponding to $k_A$).
-This shows that the implicit knowledge operator does not capture important aspects of reasoning about security.
+Unfortunately, because the implicit knowledge operator suffers from logical omniscience, such a statement does not capture the intent of confidentiality.
+At every point where an adversary $a$ intercepts a message $\encr{n_A,n_B,B}{k_A}$, $K_a\sees_a(n_A)$ is true (since $n_A\sub\encr{n_A,n_B,B}{k_A}$), and hence the adversary knows that he has seen the nonce $n_A$, irrespective of whether he knows the decryption key corresponding to $k_A$).
+This shows that the standard interpretation of knowledge expressed via the implicit knowledge operator does not capture important aspects of reasoning about security.
 The adversary having the implicit knowledge that $n_A$ is part of the message does not suffice, in general, for the adversary to \emph{explicitly} know that $n_A$ is part of the message.
 Intuitively, the adversary may not have the capabilities to realize he has seen $n_A$.